 We use a firm's S&P long-term credit rating as a measure of its credit quality.
-We use the ordinal variable, RATING, to denote the firm's S&P rating.
-As we explain in detail in the Appendix, RATING takes the value 1 through 22, where a smaller numerical value denotes a higher credit rating.
+We use the ordinal variable, Rating, to denote the firm's S&P rating.
+As we explain in detail in the Appendix, Rating takes the value 1 through 22, where a smaller numerical value denotes a higher credit rating.

 To test Hypothesis 1, we use changes in firms' long-term S&P ratings to identify changes in their credit quality.
-Specifically, we define the variable, $\Delta RATING_t \equiv RATING_t - RATING{t-1}$, to measure the change in a firm's RATING during year t.
-Because a larger value of RATING denotes a lower credit quality, a positive value of $\Delta RATING_t$ signifies that the firm experiences a deterioration in its credit quality in year t.
-The larger the $\Delta RATING_t$, the more severe is the deterioration in the firm's credit quality.
-We test Hypothesis 1 by relating $\Delta RATING_t$ to $\Delta LT-1{t-1}$.
+Specifically, we define the variable, $\Delta Rating_t \equiv Rating_t - Rating{t-1}$ , to measure the change in a firm's Rating during year t.
+Because a larger value of Rating denotes a lower credit quality, a positive value of $\Delta Rating_t$ signifies that the firm experiences a deterioration in its credit quality in year t.
+The larger the $\Delta Rating_t$ , the more severe is the deterioration in the firm's credit quality.
+We test Hypothesis 1 by relating $\Delta Rating_t$ to $\Delta LT-1{t-1}$ .

-We also use the following alternative measures of credit quality change: i) NOTCHES_DOWNGRADE, which is defined as the number of notches by which a firm's credit rating is downgraded during the year (it takes the value 0 if the firm's rating is not downgraded during the year), and ii) NOTCHES UPGRADE, which is defined as the number of notches by which a firm's credit rating is upgraded during the year (it takes the value 0 if the firm's rating is not upgraded during the year).
+We also use the following alternative measures of credit quality change: (i) Notches down-grade, which is defined as the number of notches by which a firm's credit rating is downgraded during the year (it takes the value zero if the firm's rating is not downgraded during the year); and (ii) Notches upgrade, which is defined as the number of notches by which a firm's credit rating is upgraded during the year (it takes the value zero if the firm's rating is not upgraded during the year).

-To test Hypothesis 2, we use the yield spread on a firm's long-term bonds (YIELD_SPREAD) as a measure of the cost of its long-term borrowing.
-We estimate the yield to maturity for each bond trade using its transaction price, time to maturity, coupon frequency (usually semiannual), and coupon rate.
-We then obtain the bond's yield spread during a month as the difference between its average yield to maturity imputed from all trades during the month and the yield on a U.S. Treasury security of comparable maturity.
-We obtain benchmark Treasury yields from the Web site of the Federal Reserve Board (http://www.federalreserve.gov/releases/h15/data.htm).
+To test Hypothesis 2, we use the yield spread on a firm's long-term bonds (Yield spread) as a measure of the cost of its long-term borrowing.
+We estimate the yield to maturity for each bond trade using its transaction price, time to maturity, coupon frequency (usually semi-annual), and coupon rate.
+We then obtain the bond's yield spread during a month as the difference between its average yield to maturity imputed from all trades during the month and the yield on a U.S. treasury security of comparable maturity.
+We obtain benchmark treasury yields from the website of the Federal Reserve Board.
 We winsorize the data on yield spreads at the 1% level on both sides to reduce the effect of outliers.

-C. Descriptive Statistics
+C Descriptive Statistics

 We present the descriptive statistics for our full sample in Table 1.
 Definitions of all the variables are in the Appendix.
-Recall that our sample includes only Compustat firms that have long-term credit ratings from S&P. The mean value of ln(TOTAL_ASSETS) of 7.724 corresponds to an average book value of total assets of approximately \$2.26 billion for our sample firms.
-The corresponding value for the full Compustat sample during the same period is about \$82 million.
+Recall that our sample only includes Compustat firms that have long-term credit ratings from S&P. The mean value of $Log(Total\ assets)$ of 7.724 corresponds to an average book value of total assets of approximately \$2.26 billion for our sample firms.
+The corresponding value for the full Compustat sample during the same time period is about \$82 million.
 Thus, our sample of rated firms represents the subset of larger firms in Compustat.